CoCreate-app/CoCreate-actions/README.md

 # CoCreate-action

-A convenient chain handler allows user to chain multiple CoCreate components together.
-When one action is complete next one will start.
-The sequence goes untill all actions completed.
-Grounded on Vanilla javascript, easily configured using HTML5 attributes and/or JavaScript API.
+Chain multiple component executions to generate your desired logic, when one action is complete next one will start.
+The sequence goes until all actions have been completed.
+Vanilla javascript, easily configured using HTML5 attributes and/or JavaScript API.
 Take it for a spin in our [playground!](https://cocreate.app/docs/actions)

 ![minified](https://img.badgesize.io/https://cdn.cocreate.app/actions/latest/CoCreate-actions.min.js?style=flat-square&label=minified&color=orange)
 ![gzip](https://img.badgesize.io/https://cdn.cocreate.app/actions/latest/CoCreate-actions.min.js?compression=gzip&style=flat-square&label=gzip&color=yellow)